Geosurf Review

 Geosurf also has specialized proxies for Instagram and ad verification.
 Turns out, there’s nothing unique about them – they’re just like any other residential IP.
 Even so, it’s a nice way to market the proxies, and whoever wrote the description deserves a raise:

-Supported protocols are HTTP and HTTPS.
-SOCKS5 is not available, so Geosurf won’t be a perfect choice for bandwidth-intensive tasks like torrenting or gaming.
+SOCKS5 isn’t available, so Geosurf won’t be a perfect choice for bandwidth-intensive tasks like torrenting or gaming.

 Pricing Plans